Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 ms.assetid: f452468b-7aae-4944-abad-0b1aaf19170d
 ---

+# Azure management library concepts

-## Build objects through fluent interface
+## Build resources through a fluent interface

 Do not call constructors to create objects when using the Azure management libraries.
 Build objects for use in your code using the fluent interface.
 Fluent interfaces let you customize objects using method chains instead of long parameter lists and allow you to customize the objects as much as you need when you create them.
 For example, the entry-point Azure object: